mehul-singhal/udaan2019/README.md

 success response : {{message : success}}
 ```

-### This API is built using Nodejs and express with MongoDB as the database and is hosted on Heroku
+### This API is built using Node.JS and express with MongoDB as the database and is hosted on Heroku